Thunder in the Glens Guided Motorcycle Tours Scotland

 Most of the rally revellers are heading home today as we ride north in the direction of Inverness to visit the famous Battlefield of Culloden, where Bonnie Prince Charlie’s Scottish forces were cruelly defeated by the English in 1746.
 We will have plenty of time to take in the battlefield, and learn all about that terrible battle, the events leading up to it, and it’s consequences.
 Riding on through the Spey Valley, we’ll take a whisky distillery tour to see how Scotland’s best known export is made.

-Heading back to Ponteland today, riding south across the famous Forth Road Bridge with a lunch stop in the historic and picturesque town of Queensferry, on the banks of the Forth of Firth.
-We’ll return to Ponteland at around 4pm and you will have a final night at The Diamond Inn.
-225 miles
+Heading back to Edinburgh today, riding south across the famous Forth Road Bridge with a lunch stop in the historic and picturesque town of Queensferry, on the banks of the Forth of Firth.
+You will have a final night in Edinburgh city centre.
+160 miles

 Departure day, and we look forward to riding with you again!